Other Things to Know

 Some Zoo exhibit areas are open seasonally, such as the Butterfly Garden Party (Memorial Day - Labor Day)

 Although it is our intent to provide the full Columbian Park Zoo experience every day, the Zoo reserves the right to close exhibit areas or restrict access as necessary to safeguard the health and well-being of our animal friends and to ensure patron safety.
 Thank you for your understanding.

 Field Trip Season

 Field trip season is late April through early June.
 Visitors can anticipate larger than average crowds during school hours.
 To enjoy a quieter experience, plan your visit for mid-afternoons on weekdays.

 If you are a teacher interested in field trip opportunities, please visit our Schools on Safari section for more information.

 As Columbian Park Zoo continues to grow, you can expect construction projects around Zoo grounds.
 When we anticipate construction may impact the visitor experience, we will post notices here.
 Visitors should not attempt to cross construction barriers and should closely monitor children when near construction sites.

-- The next phase of construction on the Memorial Island renovation project begins June 2020.
+- Construction on the Memorial Island renovation project continues through June 2021.
+Anticipated substantial completion is estimated for July 2021.
 This projects includes the installation of a new seawall around the Columbian Park lagoon.
 Access to the lagoon and some park perimeter pathways and parking areas will be unavailable.
-The Columbian Park Express train ride will be unable to operate throughout the summer due to this project.
+The Columbian Park Express train ride will reopen upon completion.